2025 XTERRA World Cup

 Back to Series Page

-A course built for bike specialists, the final North American World Cup stop mixes plenty of tech with a Full Distance course designed to carry speed through every section.
+A course built for bike specialists, the final North American World Cup stop mixed plenty of tech with a Full Distance course designed to carry speed through every section.

-Set in Empire 47, one of the largest mountain bike centres in eastern North America, the venue offers over 75 kilometres of purpose-built trails for the race directors to work with.
-Since the first shovels of dirt were turned in 2013, it has become the epicentre of XTERRA Québec—and now, for the second year running, a World Cup stop that will see the best of the best take on some of the fastest-flowing trails of the series.
-In a sport designed to pit mountain bikers against triathletes, this is a course that puts bike power and skill front and centre.
+Set in Empire 47, one of the largest mountain bike centres in eastern North America, the venue offered over 75 kilometres of purpose-built trails for the race directors to work with.
+Since the first shovels of dirt were turned in 2013, it has become the epicentre of XTERRA Québec—and in 2025, for the second year running, it marked the final World Cup stop in North America before the pro series headed into the final stretch in Europe.

-After the mid-season reset, this is where the World Cup picks up again—to see who still has the power and speed as the series heads into its second half.
+After the mid-season reset, this was where the World Cup picked up again—to see who still had the power and speed as the series headed into its second half.

 Felix Forissier